 Whether you need to sell your home so you can move on to a new job or you are looking for your starter home in Oakland County, Tom is here to help you make the process as easy of a transition as possible

-As an Oakland County Michigan Professional Realtor I take pride in my knowledge of the current market conditions in all of the region’s micro-markets, and I offer my clients an intimate glimpse into the neighborhoods that might become their next home or one they sell a home in.
+As a professional Oakland County Michigan REALTOR®, I take pride in my knowledge of the current market conditions in all of the region’s micro-markets - and offer my clients an intimate glimpse into the neighborhoods that might become their next home or one they sell a home in.